ChanRahar/Last-Project/README.md

 npm i
 ```

 This game uses firebase for the game database.
-You need to create an apiKey file in the src folder with your firebase information to start the application locally.
+You need to create an apiKey file in the src folder with your firebase information, or saved them in the environmental variables, to start the application locally.

 Your app should now be running on <http://localhost:8800>.
 The Express server should intercept any AJAX requests from the client.